revnoah/wordpress-enhanced-body-class/README.md

 The plugin adds a menu item to the Settings menu.
 It is advisable to review and, if desired, update these settings after activating the plugin.

+## Using This Plugin

+This plugin operates by adding classes to the body tag on pages.
+The classes are all related to the current user, and can be helpful in stlying based on roles and other characteristics.

+### Classes

+`.user-role-{role}` ex. `.user-role-author`

+`.user-name-{name}` ex. `.user-name-bobdobbs`

+`.user-id-{ID}` ex. `.user-id-123`

+### Stylesheets

+In order to help make managing your project easier, the plugin will look for additional stylesheets for the frontend and backend or admin area of the site.
+This allows you to utilize the plugin features immediately without changing any other website code.

+Place either/both/none of these css files in your theme folder.

+`enhanced-body-class-frontend.css`

+`enhanced-body-class-admin.css`

 ## Contributing

 Please review the [CONTRIBUTING.md](CONTRIBUTING.md) file if you are interested in helping develop or